dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 I believe this is added as a dependency in the latest version of kubespray.
 The conclusion is to be cautious when you deviate from the package version in kubespray releases.

+NOTE: in our case, we have stuck with kubespray v2.4.0 and enhanced it to include some tasks for installing conntrack.
+Any required version changes are done via using the ansible variables and then running kubespray/cluster.yml to apply them.

 ## Setting up and/or saving ansible cache

 Ansible cache is needed when you run ansible with `--limit option`.
 This option is useful when